>

 Number 19: Check your spare tyre

-In the unfortunate event that you get a flat tyre, discovering your spare is in poor condition, needs a repair or is missing altogether would be extremely annoying to say the least.
+If you get a flat tyre, discovering your spare is in poor condition, needs a repair or is missing altogether would be highly annoying.

-Check your tyre for damage and that it holds air.
-Consider carrying a foot pump too in case you get a slow puncture or need to top up the spare.
+Check your tyre for damage and make sure that it holds air.
+Consider carrying a foot pump if you get a slow puncture or need to top up the spare.

-If your car isn’t fitted with a spare, and instead has a can of tyre weld and a pump, check these parts are all present too and read the manual on how to use them.
+If your car isn’t fitted with a spare and instead has a can of tyre weld and a pump, check these parts are all present and read the manual on how to use them.

 Number 20: Check for safety recalls